hakimel/reveal.js/arduino_hacking.md

 - Legs are Source, Gate and Drain
 - They respond to Voltage not to current
-- Power one has usually a backwards diode between source and Drain
+- Power transistors has usually a backwards diode between source and Drain, this is called a Damper diode
 - Dead conducting zone is form 0.0 - 4.1 volts
 - Conducting exponential zone is 4.1 - 5.1 volts
 - Over 5.1 volts they saturate